vladodyanov/the_foodhub/README.md

 - Java Script

 ## User Management
-- User/Vendor Registration: New users and staff can create accounts with unique emails and passwords.
+- User/Vendor Registration: New users and vendors can create accounts with unique emails and passwords.
-- User/Vendor Login: Registered users and staff can log in securely to access their profiles.
+- User/Vendor Login: Registered users and vendors can log in securely to access their profiles.
+- If User/Vendor forgotten their password, they can easily recover it by following the 'Forgot Password' instructions.

 ## Features